Netcracker/qubership-envgene-instance/.github/docs/api-input-examples.md

 If this minimal request fails, the issue is with JSON escaping or repository setup.

+### Matrix Generation Errors

+If you see errors like `Matrix vector 'environment' does not contain any values` or `Error from function 'fromJson': empty input`:

+📖 **See detailed troubleshooting guide**: [Troubleshooting Matrix Errors](troubleshooting-matrix-errors.md)

 ### Local Testing Scripts

 #### Quick Test (Command Line)